 Our full-day kindergarten experience is rooted in a strong academic program through which boys gain a foundation in math and literacy.
 Building on this underpinning of problem solving, critical thinking, and reading and writing, boys spend time each week with specialists in science, art, music (including violin lessons), and physical education.
-Field trips to a local orchard, the Philadelphia Museum of Art, and Shofuso Japanese Garden enhance the boys' study of cultures and symbols.
+Class trips to the post office and a local orchard support boys' understanding of their community.
+A visit to Shofuso Japanese Garden enhances the boys' study of cultures and symbols.

 Through Writer’s Workshop, the boys are exposed to three genres of writing: personal narrative, informational and persuasive.
-Through daily practice, boys who enter kindergarten writing only individual letters are able to construct multiple sentences independently before entering first grade.
-Haverford takes pride in this accomplishment, knowing that writing can often be a daunting task for boys.
-Sentence structure is enforced through the four-star sentence model.
+Boys practice writing daily, including proper letter formation, with the goal of being able to construct sentences independently.
 As writing skills progress, boys are taught to edit their own writing by using a sentence structure checklist.
 These strategies help build the foundations of writing that will be used throughout their years at Haverford.

 Math is explored on a daily basis using the Everyday Math program.
 Using a hands-on approach, the boys begin to experience mathematical concepts as they appear in the surrounding world.
 Similar to our guided reading approach, small group work allows teachers to vary math instruction, targeting the needs of each boy.
 Through this language-enriched math program, boys make connections between different mathematical theories, explain their reasoning, and stretch their thinking to develop strategies that solve a range of concepts.

 Knowing most boys enter kindergarten still finding their sense of independence, it is our mission to teach life skills that will cultivate confidence and self-advocacy within each boy.
-Through our Social Studies curriculum, global awareness is taught starting with the classroom, continuing into our country, and extending to the world.
+Through our Social Studies curriculum, global awareness is taught starting with the classroom in accordance with our Character and Citizenship model, moving next to the Haverford School community, our local community, our country, and our world.
 By exploring these communities and examining similarities and differences, the boys are able to see the world from different perspectives.

 In kindergarten science, boys learn how to: